gillesdegottex/dfasma/README.txt

     * Manage mono audio files (stereo files could be addressed in the future)
     * All features should run on Linux, OS X and Migrosoft operating systems.
-    * Even though there are basic functionnalities to align the signals in amplitude, DFasma is basically NOT an audio file editor.
+    * Even though there are basic functionnalities to align the signals in amplitude, this software is basically NOT an audio file editor.

 Copyright (c) 2014 Gilles Degottex <gilles.degottex@gmail.com>